 - Clean out your bookcases and donate books to your library or other literacy organization.

 - Organize your pantry and have each family member choose some canned food to donate to your local food pantry.
 Be sure to check that the expiration dates aren’t sometime soon.
-Pro tip: Many pantries are in dire need of toiletries.
+Pro tip: Many pantries are in dire need of diapers and toiletries.

 - Contact your senior center and see if you can become pen pals with a senior citizen.